Undivided: Supported Decision Making

 Mark Woodsmall, attorney and founder of Woodsmall Law Group, adds that supported decision-making is an innovative process that we’re still learning about.
 “As long as everybody is serving in the same spirit, which is to move things forward positively, it can work, but it might take some additional effort,” he says.

 It is critical to approach supported decision-making with an eye toward figuring out exactly what level of support your young adult will need to be successful.
-Whether an individual needs supported decision-making or a combination of SDM with durable power of attorney or SDM with limited conservatorship, the goal should be that they receive the level of support they need to retain as much independence as possible while also keeping them safe.
+Supported decision-making works with all levels of support, whether an individual only needs supported decision-making or a combination of SDM with durable power of attorney or if they need SDM within a limited conservatorship.
+It is now recommended practice for conservators to use supported decision-making practices to ensure as much independence as possible.
+The goal should be that they receive the level of support they need to retain as much independence as possible while also keeping them safe.

 As Francisco puts it, it’s a common misconception that “we’re going to just leave them out there floundering.”
 She explains, "Supported decision-making is about building a community around the person to support them where they want it.”